phnam05/SLang/README.markdown

    java -jar antlr-4.13.2-complete.jar -Dlanguage=Python3 -visitor SLang.g4
    ```

 ## Contributing

 Please submit pull requests to the `dev` branch with clear descriptions.
-For significant changes like language features or refactoring (e.g. error handling), use feature branches like `feature/your-feature-name`.
+For significant changes like language features or refactoring (e.g., error handling), use feature branches like `feature/your-feature-name`.